JetBrains/intellij-sdk-docs/topics/ui/controls/combo_box.md

 #### Previous inputs

-If the user needs to return to previous inputs, add such values to the end of the list when clicking the confirmation button in the dialog:
+If the user needs to return to previous inputs, add such values to the end of the list when the confirmation button in the dialog is clicked:

 ![A combo box with previously entered values in the menu](combobox_menu_items_1.png){width=706}